Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Risk Control in Prediction

 \subsection{An alternative approach: uniform concentration}

-An alternative approach that may seem natural is to use a \emph{uniform concentration bound} to control the risk.
-In short, the idea of uniform concentration is to upper bound the risk simultaneously for all $\lambda$---i.e., the upper bound lies above the true risk for \emph{all} $\lambda$ at once with high probability.
-With the bound in hand, one can produce $\Lhat$ by including all $\lambda$ where the bound falls below $\alpha$, as we state next. \begin{prop}[Uniform bounds give risk control] Let $R^{+}$ be a $1-\delta$ uniform upper confidence bound such that
+An alternative approach is to use a \emph{uniform concentration bound} to control the risk.
+If the upper bound lies above the true risk for \emph{all $\lambda$ at once} with high probability, we can produce $\Lhat$ by including all $\lambda$ where the bound falls below $\alpha$. \begin{prop}[Uniform bounds give risk control] Let $R^{+}$ be a $1-\delta$ uniform upper confidence bound. i.e., $P(R(\T_\lambda)\le R^+(\T_\lambda)\text{ for any }\lambda\in \Lambda)\ge 1 - \delta.$ For any risk level $\alpha$, consider any $\hat{\lambda}$ such that $R^+\big(\T_{\hat{\lambda}}\big) \leq \alpha$.
+Then $\Tlhat$ is an RCP. \end{prop} We develop a novel and carefully optimized concentration bound in Appendix~\ref{app:theory-uniform} and test its numerical behavior in Appendix~\ref{app:theory-numerics}.
+The practical performance of uniform concentration is quite poor (see Figures~\ref{fig:0_2_coco_histograms}-~\ref{fig:0_1_mse_meps}), which should be expected, as it solves a more difficult problem than is needed for risk control.